aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-sitefinity/sitefinity-word-import-module/_index.md

 Please extract the downloaded ZIP file.
 You will need FTP or direct access to the Sitefinity installation folder on the server to perform the following:

-1. Copy Aspose.Words.dll and Aspose.SiteFinity.WordImport.dll into the **bin** folder of the Sitefinity installation.
+1. Copy Aspose.Words.dll and `Aspose.SiteFinity`.WordImport.dll into the **bin** folder of the Sitefinity installation.
 1. Copy the **Addons** folder on the root of the Sitefinity installation where the **bin** folder is located.

 **Step 2: Register the Aspose .NET Word Import for Sitefinity add-on in Sitefinity**